-The Grinnell Review is the college's mainstream journal of art and literature.
-In addition to publishing once a semester, The Review sponsors periodic van runs to Iowa City for fiction and poetry readings sponsored there by the University of Iowa's Writers' Workshop and Prairie Lights bookstore.
+The Grinnell Review is the College’s mainstream journal of art and literature.
+In addition to publishing once a semester, The Grinnell Review sponsors periodic van runs to Iowa City for fiction and poetry readings sponsored there by the University of Iowa's Writers’ Workshop and Prairie Lights bookstore.

-We have uploaded the fortieth volume of the Review :
+We have uploaded the 40th volume of The Grinnell Review.

 Declaring the Major

-The materials in this section (aside from those about graduate school) include information gathered by Grinnell's Career Development Office in the past.
+The materials in this section (aside from those about graduate school) include information gathered by Grinnell’s Center for Careers, Life, and Service in the past.

 Graduate School in English